tvcutsem/tvcutsem.github.io/talks.md

 ## 2018

+* [Streaming all the data: JavaScript for real-time data and video stream processing](https://www.jsconf.be/en/schedule), a tutorial on [worldwidestreams.io](https://worldwidestreams.io) including [XStream](/assets/XStream_ifip17.pdf).
+Workshop at the fifth [jsconf.be](https://www.jsconf.be/en/), the Belgian JavaScript Conference.
+Bruges, Belgium, May 2018.
 * [Control-flow Goodness in Modern JavaScript](/assets/es_cflow_wgld2018.pdf).
 Presented at the 9th [IFIP Working Group on Programming Language Design](http://program-transformation.org/WGLD/Meeting2018).
 Antwerp, Belgium, May 2018.

 ## 2017